treehouse/timberline/README.markdown

 ### Pushing jobs onto a queue

-To push a job onto the queue you'll want to make use of the `Timberline#push` method, like so:
+To push a job onto the queue you'll want to make use of the `Timberline.push` method, like so:

     Timberline.push "queue_name", data, { other_data: some_stuff }

-`queue_name` is the name of the queue you want to push data onto; data is the data you want to push onto the queue (remember that this all gets converted to JSON, so you probably want to stick to things that represent well as strings), and the optional third argument is a hash of any extra parameters you want to include in the job's envelope.
+`queue_name` is the name of the queue you want to push data onto; `data` is the data you want to push onto the queue (remember that this all gets converted to JSON, so you probably want to stick to things that represent well as strings), and the optional third argument is a hash of any extra parameters you want to include in the job's envelope.

+### Pushing jobs onto a queue for execution at a latter day/month/century

+To push a job onto the queue to be run at a latter time, provide a `run_at` attribute as part of third argument to `Timberline.push`.
+For example, if you wanted to run a job 5 minutes from now, you might do something like this:

+    Timeberline.push "queue_name", data, { run_at: DateTime.now + 300 }

+*Caveat*: There are no guarantees the job will run exactly at the time provided, just that it will be executed by the watcher some time after the provided `run_at` time.

 ### Reading from a queue